 In addition to building riding skills, participants learn how to safely work with horses as they develop and build a mutually beneficial relationship with members of our herd.
 Mounted and un-mounted instruction is provided.
 Topics include appropriate horse handling, grooming, tacking, equine behaviors, and safety working with equines along with learning the building blocks of riding.
 Lesson activities meet the specific therapeutic needs of the student.

 Participants are introduced to the building blocks of riding while developing strong horsemanship skills.
 Traditional riding skills are taught based on English, western, dressage, and natural horsemanship disciplines.
 Participants are involved in the entire experience including un-mounted activities, grooming, tacking and caring for their horse after the lesson.
 Lessons are taught in a non-competitive environment.
 Beginner to Intermediate.
 Semi-private lessons require instructor approval, individuals must meet specific criteria to participate in this lesson format.
-Please see policies.
+Please see the policies.

 This animal-focused program encourages responsibility and compassion through learning about and interacting with nature, our herd of horses, and small farm animals including Nigerian goats, miniature horses, chickens, rabbits, guinea pigs, and a program dog.
 Curriculum activities teach the fundamentals of good character; kindness, citizenship, fairness, respect, responsibility, and integrity.